-As in Living areamagnets are also used in many different places in the workshop and make our work easier.
-Perhaps you don't even know where the little helpers can be used everywhere.
-We have therefore compiled a few examples.
+As in Living area, so also come in the workshop Magnets are used in many different places and make our work easier.
+You may not even know where these little helpers can be used everywhere.
+That's why we've put together a few examples.

 Imagine the following situation: You are working on your car in the narrow engine compartment and loosen a screw, for example with a screwdriver or a ratchet.
 Suddenly, the screw falls off the tip of the screwdriver or ratchet and disappears into the depths between the engine, transmission and front axle.
 The problem: You absolutely need this screw, because it has to be back in its old place after the repair.
 In addition, it could damage sensitive parts of the technology on the car if it is not found.

 What do you do in such a case?
 Our Tip: Use a Magnet as a helper!
-In the trade you can find special tools where a small magnet is attached to the tip of a telescopic rod.
+In the trade you can find special tools where a small Magnet is attached to the tip of a telescopic rod.
 These tools are called magnetic lifters or magnetic grippers.
-You can vary the length of the rod as you wish and extend it to a maximum length of approx. 1.5 metres.
+So you can vary the length of the rod as you wish and extend it to a maximum length of about 1.5 meters.
 With this thin rod, which resembles an old car antenna, you can reach almost any place in the engine compartment of the car and other inaccessible places.
 The magnet attached to the tip then ensures that the lost screw is held and can be removed.
 A practical thing, isn't it?

 You can avoid the case described above from the outset by using tools with a magnetic function.
 For example, screwdrivers with magnetized tips are available on the market.
 To reach inaccessible places, simply place the screw on the head of the screwdriver.
 Now you can work with it unhindered.
 Ratchets, riveting pliers and other pliers are now also available with a magnetic function.
 Once you have worked with them, you will certainly not want to do without them again.